By Rick Steves and Gene Openshaw

 Ever wonder why we say, "God bless you" when someone sneezes?
 It's because of the bubonic plague.
-Throughout your travels in Europe, you'll see "plague monuments" — built by dazed, grateful survivors — in cities such as Siena, Prague, and Vienna.
+Town squares throughout Europe still sport (often gaudy) "plague monuments" built by dazed, grateful survivors.

-The bubonic plague — or "Black Death" — killed as much as one-third of Europe's people in three long years (1347–1350).
-The disease spread quickly, leaving whole cities devastated in its wake.
-The plague killed with such power and swiftness that "the living could scarcely bury the dead."
-The resulting economic, physical, and emotional shock is unsurpassed in European history.
+The medieval equivalent of a nuclear holocaust, the bubonic plague — or "Black Death" — killed as many as one-third of Europe's people in three long years (1347–1350).
+The disease spread quickly, killed horribly, and then moved on, leaving whole cities devastated in its wake.
+The economic, physical, and emotional shock is unsurpassed in European history.
+Most saw the plague as not just a disease, but a heavenly curse "sent down upon mankind for our correction by the just wrath of God."
+It killed with such power and swiftness that "the living could scarcely bury the dead."

-A few remote pockets in Europe escaped the Black Death, including Oberammergau in southern Germany.
+A few remote pockets of Europe escaped the Black Death, including Oberammergau in southern Germany.
 As the sickness claimed lives in nearby villages, the townspeople of Oberammergau prayed for mercy.
 If spared, they promised to put on a grand production every 10 years, depicting Christ's crucifixion.
 Oberammergau remained untouched, and the town has been holding a Passion Play each decade for over 300 years.
-In 2000, the last time it was performed, the play was sold out during its entire 100-day performance season.

-The plague eventually became just a lingering memory in Europe's collective subconscious.
-The Italian writer Petrarch witnessed the horror of the plague years and correctly prophesied: "Oh, how happy will be future times, unacquainted with such miseries, perhaps counting our testimony as a mere fable!"
+The Black Death of 1347–1350 was only the worst of numerous plagues in Europe.
+Eventually, this plague became just a lingering memory in Europe's collective subconscious.
+Petrarch, who witnessed the horror of those years, correctly prophesied: "Posterity, will you believe what we who lived through it can hardly accept?…Oh how happy will be future times, unacquainted with such miseries, perhaps counting our testimony as a mere fable!"